 My earlier research had shown me Minna was born in Germany.

-When WWI broke out, the Hodgson’s were in Hamburg, Germany with their 2 sons for whatever reason, but I believe John was working there.
+When WWI broke out, the Hodgson’s were in Hamburg, Germany with their 2 sons – because this was Minna’s home country – I believe John was working there.
 (Tim was born later in England).
-John Henry Hodgson was in fact interned as a civilian in Germany during the war whilst Minna managed to return with her 2 sons and lived in England during the war.
-(I don’t know how difficult it was for Minna alone with 2 sons).
+John Henry Hodgson was in fact interned as a civilian in Germany during the war whilst Minna managed to return with her 2 sons and lived in England.
+(I don’t know how difficult it was for Minna alone with 2 sons – in addition being German born and spoken).

 John Henry Hodgson was interned on 4 August 1914 at Hamburg.
 As a British civilian detainee, he remained at Ruhleben until 27 November 1917 just over 3 years.